ritwikbera/DeepLearningUtilities/README.md

-# Deep Learning Utilities
+# Deep Learning Concepts
-Low-level implementations of some interesting functions found in deep learning
+Low-level implementations of some interesting concepts found in deep learning research.

-### Implementations of theoretical concepts
+## Algorithms

-#### Sampling Methods
+### Sampling Algorithms

 * _Weighted Sampling with Segment Trees_: Tree based random weighted sampling for _O(log N)_ sampling time complexity.
 These can be updated on the fly after an initial build of the tree.
 Useful while implementing Prioritized Experience Replay for RL applications.